Mu'nas Dabbur: International career

 In 2013, Dabbur was part of the Israel U-21 national team that played in the 2013 UEFA European Under-21 Championship that was hosted in Israel.
 Dabbur started in two out of three matches during the group stage of the tournament, against the U21 national teams of England and Italy.
+That same year, Dabbur expressed his pride in representing the national team, saying: "It’s a great honor for me to represent Israel.
+I always felt that I was proud to be invited to the team, and I want it to continue."

 In May 2014, Dabbur was called up by coach Eli Guttman in the senior Israel national football team 25-man squad to play two friendlies against Mexico and Honduras.
 He made his senior debut against Honduras in a 4–2 victory on 1 June 2014.
 He scored his first goal for the national team against Andorra in a 4–0 victory on 3 September 2015, in UEFA Euro 2016 qualification.

-Dabbur said: "It’s a great honor for me to represent Israel.
-I always felt that I was proud to be invited to the team, and I want it to continue."

-Dabbur announced his retirement from Israel, on 26 July 2022.
+On 26 July 2022, Dabbur announced his retirement from international football, ending an eight-year international career with 40 appearances made.